socialimpactlab/socialimpactlab.github.io/resources/expungement/index.md

 initial legal partner was over burdened with work before the creation of the project.
 Depending on how the tool is used it could bring in more clients, compounding the problem without improvements to attorney workflow.
-In Louisiana, JAC found that creating the tool demonstrated their expungement expertise and had the unintended consequence of lawyers sending them potential expungement clients, which at higher rates could overload the organization.
+In Louisiana, JAC found that creating the tool demonstrated their expungement expertise and had the unintended consequence of lawyers sending them potential expungement clients, which, at higher rates, could overload the organization.

 Another dimension to this issue is project-organization fit.
 Specifically, while ExpungeMaryland was developed by and for ACY, a